artsy/hokusai/README.md

 Integration tests require minikube installed and configured as above.
 It will start a cluster before running integration tests and delete it afterwards.

-Test can be run with `python -m unittest discover test`
+All tests can be run with `python -m unittest discover test`

+Tests for specific modules, TestClasses, or even methods can be run with `python -m unittest test.unit.test_module.TestClass.test_method`

 Use the `DEBUG=1` flag for boto logging